You are a worker or a self-employed person under EU law

 As a general rule, we expect that you as a minimum work 10 – 12 hours a week.
 Since the decisive point according to case law of the Court of Justice of the European Union is that the employment has lasted for a certain period of time, we also expect that you, as a starting point, have employment to this extent every week for a continuous period of 10 weeks..

-When we assess whether you may be considered a worker, we look at the documents you submit along with the information form for foreign citizens.
+When we assess whether you may be considered a worker, we look at the documents you attach along with the application for equal status for foreign citizens.
 The documentation of your employment is among other things an employment contract and payslips from your employer in Denmark.
-After having applied for SU online through minSU, you must submit the information form and the documents to the SU office at your educational institution.
+After having applied for SU in minSU, you must complete the application for equal status for foreign citizens applying for equal status with Danish citizens.
+You can access the application for equal status by clicking on the receipt page you get when you have applied for SU in minSU.

 When you receive SU because you may be considered a worker, as described in the above, you are, as a starting point, required continuously to work a minimum of 10 – 12 hours each week while you study and receive SU.